zurohki/NF10WV-NAT-Fixer/README.md

 Unfortunately, any changes made with iptables are lost when the router reboots or simply loses its connection to the internet.

-This python script connects to the modem, chechs to see if the required MASQUERADE line is still there, and adds it if it isn't.
+This python script connects to the modem, checks to see if the required MASQUERADE line is still there, and adds it if it isn't.

 I run this script every 5 minutes with cron.